Kreis Rößel: Medieval period

 The history of the district was determined for a long time by the Prince-Bishopric of Warmia, which existed as a semi-independent ecclesiastical state for several centuries.
 It was created in 1243 and was administratively divided into ten chamber offices, seven of which were subordinate to the Warmian bishop and three to the cathedral chapter.
 The area of the later district lay in the chamber offices of Rößel and Seeburg, which belonged to the episcopal domain.
 As a result of the Second Peace of Thorn in 1466, the entire diocese of Warmia came under Polish suzerainty, which lasted until the First Partition of Poland in 1772, when it was annexed by Prussia.
 After the incorporation into the Prussian state, the two districts of Braunsberg and Heilsberg were set up in Warmia in 1773, both of which were assigned to the Königsberg War and Domain Chamber.

 Modern period

 As part of the Prussian administrative reforms, a comprehensive district reform in all of East Prussia was necessary, as the districts established in 1752 and 1773 had proven to be inexpedient and too large.
-In Warmia, the new Rößel district was formed from the southeastern part of the old Heilsberg district with effect from February 1, 1818.
+In Warmia, the new Rößel district was formed from the southeastern part of the old Heilsberg district with effect from 1 February 1818.
 It essentially comprised the area of the former Warmian chamber offices of Rößel and Seeburg, namely the Catholic parishes of:

 Initially, Rößel was designated as the district capital, but in 1862 it was relocated to Bischofsburg.
-Initially, the district was part of the Prussian government region of Königsberg and on November 1, 1905, it was assigned to the newly founded Allenstein government region.
+Initially, the district was part of the Prussian government region of Königsberg, and on 1 November 1905 it was assigned to the newly founded Allenstein government region.